 Q: Let’s talk wedding decor.
 How did you decorate your space for the ceremony and the reception?
 Was any part of the decor DIY?

 A: Talk about a DIY wedding, like I said earlier, every item was either made by or designed by Dustin and Brett.
-They even had custom wide table tops made for all of the reception tables because Dustin didn’t want the guests to feel cramped at a 30″ wide standard table size.
-For the ceremony decor – we kept it pretty simple with using walnut chairs with an oatmeal colored cushion with the focal point being a 10 foot high arbor that Dustin and Brett made out of rough cedar timbers.
+They even had custom-wide tabletops made for all of the reception tables because Dustin didn’t want the guests to feel cramped at a 30″ wide standard table size.
+For the ceremony decor – we kept it pretty simple by using walnut chairs with an oatmeal-colored cushion with the focal point being a 10-foot high arbor that Dustin and Brett made out of rough cedar timbers.
 This arbor had 15 vertical strands of fresh greenery that served as a whimsical backdrop to the ceremony.
-We strung commercial grade patio lights outside that really made a special area for guests in mingle in when the sun went down.
+We strung commercial-grade patio lights outside that really made a special area for guests in mingling in when the sun went down.
 Dustin was fortunate in being able to utilize several pieces of furniture/decor from a prop house he uses for film/tv projects – shout out to Georgia Prop Source and owner, Rich Reams.
-Dustin picked pieces that helped showcase the venue, using wood and metal industrial tables for the guest book table , gift table, time capsule table etc. Two of Dustin’s favorites prop house items were the adjustable copper cake table and warehouse cart that was used as their gourmet coffee station.
-Another great example of how they used the prop house items was in in the trolley stop photo booth, which included a park bench, Victorian street lamp, vintage luggage and props for guests to use while taking Polaroid photos for the guest book.
+Dustin picked pieces that helped showcase the venue, using wood and metal industrial tables for the guest book table, gift table, time capsule table, etc. Two of Dustin’s favorites prop house items were the adjustable copper cake table and warehouse cart that was used as their gourmet coffee station.
+Another great example of how they used the prop house items was in the trolley stop photo booth, which included a park bench, Victorian street lamp, vintage luggage, and props for guests to use while taking Polaroid photos for the guest book.
 Every detail down to the color of the pens for the guest book being green and copper were thought of.
-Dustin made all of the directional signs that were placed around the venue, the wedding welcome sign, cute signs that were placed around the bars, the menu cards at each place-setting etc. He even purchased custom fonts to be used on all invitations/ signage for their wedding weekend.
+Dustin made all of the directional signs that were placed around the venue, the wedding welcome sign, cute signs that were placed around the bars, the menu cards at each place setting, etc. He even purchased custom fashion fonts to be used on all invitations/ signage for their wedding weekend.

-Q: What were the florals like in your wedding?
-Did you use flowers in any of your design elements like the bridal bouquets, centerpieces or ceremony backdrop?
+Q: What were the florals like at your wedding?
+Did you use flowers in any of your design elements like the bridal bouquets, centerpieces, or ceremony backdrop?
 Did they play an important part in the overall style of your wedding?